florencex5/Hard_Commodities/analysis_and_methodology/The_Sustainable_Growth_Rate_Analysis_and_Methodology.md

-# The Sustainable Growth Rate -- Analysis Report & Methodology
+# Chapter One: The Sustainable Growth Rate -- Analysis Report & Methodology

 ## THE PROBLEM
 * When the traditional valuation of hard commodities collides with climate change, how could we realign with sustainable growth dynamics?